 Standardized test scores (SAT or ACT) are optional if you are a domestic student or an international student studying in the U.S. or studying overseas in an American or international school.
-Syracuse University does not require nor consider the SAT subject tests.
+Syracuse University does not require or consider the SAT subject tests.
+Common Data Set 2023-2024